TrellixVulnTeam/basic-angular-form_FZRO/README.md

    5. a select element for the favorite language
 2. Visual error reporting (some indication the user made an error) :heavy_check_mark:
 3. Form validation :heavy_check_mark:
-4. A friend list (by sending a get request to the local node server)
+4. A friend list (by sending a get request to the local node server) :heavy_check_mark:
 5. A Post request to add to your friend list :heavy_check_mark:

 ### Nice to have